When do applications close?

 Do I need an accounting degree to apply?

 Not necessarily.
-If you’re thinking about working in our Audit or Business Advisory teams then you’ll need to be working towards becoming a qualified accountant (either through NZICA or CPA)
+If you’re thinking about working in our Audit or Private Enterprise (Business Advisory) teams then you’ll need to be working towards becoming a qualified accountant (either through Chartered Accountants Australia + New Zealand or CPA)

 If you think Tax is more your thing, you may be studying Law or Accounting.
-But again, if you’re studying accounting it needs to meet NZICA or CPA requirements.
+But again, if you’re studying accounting it needs to meet Chartered Accountants Australia + New Zealand or CPA requirements.

-Finally, were you to join our Advisory team – in Management Consulting, Risk Consulting or Transactions & Restructuring - you might be studying Psychology, Engineering, IT or Computer Science, Accounting or Law.
+Finally, were you to join our Advisory team – in Management Consulting, Risk Consulting or Transactions & Restructuring - you might be studying Software Engineering, IT or Computer Science, Accounting, Economics, Finance or Law.